TOP TIPS FOR YOUR DAILY SKIN CARE ROUTINE FOR DRY SKIN!

 • Avoid using strong facial scrubs and toners.
 These kinds of products can just aggravate your skin even more.
 Some of the chemicals in these products actually do more harm than good!

 The skin is considered the largest organ of the body.
-In fact, it is your first line of defense against certain illnesses and infections.
+In fact, it is your first line of defence against certain illnesses and infections.
 It goes without saying that it is important to follow a daily skin routine.
 The tips above can help you prevent skin dryness and maintain a healthy, soft, and glowing skin.